ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 62 Tawny Emperor Asterocampa clyton (Boisduval & LeConte), 1833

 Both Tawny Emperor and Hackberry Emperor are species whose range is largely to the south of Massachusetts, but they are moving north.
-Their ongoing presence in the southern Connecticut River valley and the southern Berkshires has only recently come to light.
+Their ongoing presence in the southern Connecticut River and Housatonic River valleys has only recently come to light.
 They may be expanding in range and numbers here as a result of climate warming.
 Widespread planting of their host tree, Hackberry, has facilitated the movement.

 At the beginning of the twentieth century, Scudder thought that Tawny Emperor’s “occasional occurrence in southeastern New York” was “its only claim to be looked on as a possible New England insect (1899: 245 ).”
-But around the same time, Holland wrote that Tawny Emperor was “occasionally found in New England” (1905: 191), although Farquhar (1934) in his exhaustive review of records and collections up to 1934, said he had “seen no specimens or records.”
+But just a few years later, Holland wrote that Tawny Emperor was “occasionally found in New England” (1905: 191), although Farquhar (1934) in his exhaustive review of records and collections up to 1934, said he had “seen no specimens or records.”

 Photo: Northampton community gardens August 5, 2005, F. Model